Z1ksS/mask-shop/README.md

 # Mask Shop System

+This is test task for FiveM.
+This system gives possibility for player to choose, buy and use mask on player model.

 ## Known Problems

 Camera rotation was disabled, because it is not working properly and have lags, also the data storage wasn't implemented